7 volunteer opportunities around the world, perfect for open-minded and adventurous budget travelers.

 If you’ve browsed through my blog before, you’ll know that I am a huge fan of volunteering abroad.

-Volunteering abroad is an amazing way to experience new cultures, learn new skills, meet lovely people, and save money while traveling.
+It is an amazing way to experience different cultures, learn new skills, meet lovely people, and save money while traveling.

-I’ve written many articles about the perks of volunteering, including:
+I’ve written a few articles about the perks of volunteering, including:

 In this article, I’ll be sharing 7 specific places to volunteer abroad.
 I’ve personally done each of these, and can honestly recommend them all.